Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

+We investigate two potential drivers behind the observed impact on sales.
+The first is an increase in purchase incidence, captured by an increase in the probability that a consumer completes a purchase at the extensive margin.
+We measure this pattern using conversion rates, a widely used industry metric that reflects consumers’ revealed satisfaction and perceived friction during the ex ante search and evaluation process in e-commerce.
+The second pattern is a change in the behavior of consumers who make a purchase, reflected in adjustments to spending intensity and order composition.
+In this case, GenAI may influence consumers’ willingness to pay, alter the products that consumers see, or shift demand toward products at different price points.
+We assess this pattern using cart value, defined as expenditure per purchasing consumer, and order intensity, defined as the number of orders per purchasing consumer, both measured conditional on consumers making at least one purchase.

+Table \ref{table:main conversion and cart value} reports the results on conversion rates and cart value, with additional evidence on order intensity provided in Appendix \ref{appendix:detailed main results}.
+Across workflows, we document economically and statistically significant increases in conversion rates ranging from 1\% to 22\% (Column 2), which translate directly into higher output as measured by sales.
+By contrast, we find no evidence of effects along the intensive margin.
+Columns 4 and 5 show that cart value, as measured by the average order value among consumers who make at least one purchase (or among products purchased at least once, in the case of Google Advertising Title), remains unchanged following GenAI adoption.
+We likewise find no significant changes in order intensity, defined as the number of orders placed conditional on making at least one purchase (Appendix \ref{appendix:detailed main results}).
+Taken together, these results indicate that GenAI primarily drives sales gains by increasing purchase incidence rather than by altering spending patterns among existing buyers.\\

-This evidence indicates that the observed productivity gains arise from GenAI’s capacity to reduce market frictions—both by enabling new services and by improving existing ones—thereby enhancing the shopping experience and influencing purchasing behavior.
-For example, GenAI mitigates information asymmetries by providing relevant and timely assistance through pre-sale chatbots (a 21.7\% increase in conversion rate, $p<0.01$) and by generating comprehensive and structured product descriptions (a 1.27\% increase, $p<0.01$).
-It reduces search frictions and improves match quality by enhancing the translation and semantic comprehension of consumer queries (a 1.15\% increase, $p<0.05$).
-In addition, GenAI enables personalization of marketing content by enabling large-scale generation of customized marketing messages across a broad product portfolio (a 3\% increase, $p<0.05$).
-Finally, evidence from Chargeback Defense and Live Chat Translation indicates improvements consistent with enhanced experiences for sellers and consumers, respectively, including higher dispute success rates and greater customer satisfaction.\\
+The evidence on increased conversion rates in Table \ref{table:main conversion and cart value} suggests that GenAI has the potential to reduce market frictions, both by enabling new services and by improving existing ones, thereby enhancing the shopping experience and increasing the probability of purchase.
+For example, GenAI can mitigate search costs and information asymmetries by providing relevant and timely assistance through a pre-sale chatbot (a 21.7\% increase in conversion rates, $p<0.01$) and by generating more comprehensive and structured product descriptions (a 1.3\% increase, $p<0.01$).
+It can also reduce search frictions and improve match quality by enhancing the translation and semantic understanding of consumer queries (a 1.2\% increase, $p<0.05$).
+In addition, GenAI enables personalization of marketing content at scale by generating customized messages across a broad product portfolio (a 3\% increase, $p<0.05$).
+Finally, evidence from Chargeback Defense and Live Chat Translation reported in Table \ref{table:summarized main results} points to improvements consistent with enhanced experiences for sellers and consumers, respectively, including higher dispute success rates and greater customer satisfaction.\\